lcgodoy/smile/README.md

 ## Installation

-The package have not been submitted to [CRAN](https://CRAN.R-project.org) yet.
+The package has not been submitted to [CRAN](https://CRAN.R-project.org) yet.
 Therefore, only the development version from [GitHub](https://github.com/) is available.
 If you are interested, you can installed using:
 ``` r